Minjk121/ECE4960/labs/lab4.md

 ![650 battery](img4/600mAh.jpg)

-Using 600mAh as shown above, braking distance and decceletaion were measured on the tile in Phillips Hall.
+Using 600mAh as shown above, braking distance and deceletaion were measured on the tile in Phillips Hall.
-We controlled the car to move forward and immediately back on the point where the tape measure starts.
+We controlled the car to move forward and immediately back to the point where the tape measure starts.
 When the car stopped, we collected the distance and the time data.
 The video below shows how the braking distance (ft) and braking time (s) were collected by using a tape measure.

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/xqCNV086g_8/0.jpg)](https://youtu.be/xqCNV086g_8)

 Deceleration was calculated with the formula of acceleration: a = 2 * displacement / (time^2).
-The constant deceleration was assumped in the calculation.
+The constant deceleration was assumed in the calculation.
 The average of multiple measurements are in the table below:

 |   Tests on Tile    | Braking Distance (ft) | Braking Time (s) | Deceleration (ft/m^2) |
 | ------------------ | --------------------- | ---------------- |---------------------- |
 | Average Measurement|          4.667        |      1.21        |          6.375        |

 The tests were also conducted with different conditions.
-The 850 mAh battery was used and experiment was conducted on carpet, but the braking distance was not able to be measured because the car kept on flipping instead of braking due to more powerful battery and higher resistance on the surface.
+The 850 mAh battery was used, and an experiment was conducted the carpet in Phillpis Hall.
+However, the braking distance was not able to be measured because the car kept on flipping instead of braking due to a more powerful battery and higher resistance on the surface.

 The 850mAh battery was used for the rest of the tests below.
 Maximum speed was measured with distance (11 ft) marked by tapes and timestamps in the following video:

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/jtWkd7p5gCs/0.jpg)](https://youtu.be/jtWkd7p5gCs)

-Using the "Edit" function in the iphone photo app, the specific time when the car crosses the starting and ending line can be found.
-During this measurement, important observation was made.
+Using the "Edit" function in the iPhone photo app, the specific time when the car crosses the starting and ending line can be found.
+During this measurement, an important observation was made.
 As also shown in the video above, the robot does not move straightly.
-It varies by cars, but my robot moves relatively straight when it goes backward.
+It varies by car, but my robot moves relatively straight when it goes backward.
 All the measurements were conducted with backward movement.

-Average rotational speed with 850mAh was also measured by pressing right botton on the remote control and analyzing the timestamps in the video.
-The video can be found in Stunts section.
+The average rotational speed with 850mAh was also measured by pressing the right button on the remote control and analyzing the timestamps in the video.
+The video can be found in the Stunts section.
 It is observed that the car can rotate around its own axis, but the axis moves in a random direction, not staying in the same location.

 |         Tests       | Max Speed on Tile(ft/s) | Max Speed on Carpet (ft/s) |  Average Rotational speed   |
 | ------------------- | ----------------------- | -------------------------- | --------------------------- |